livrubyjane/Echosketch/README.md

 # EchoSketch AI 🎨

 EchoSketch AI is a high-fidelity interactive storytelling platform that transforms simple ideas into cinematic visual narratives.
-Using state-of-the-art Generative AI, the system converts a short prompt into a **5-panel illustrated storyboard** complete with stylized visuals and narration.
+Using state-of-the-art Generative AI powered by Google’s Gemini models running on Google Cloud infrastructure, the system converts a short prompt into a 5-panel illustrated storyboard complete with stylized visuals and narration.

 The goal of EchoSketch is to make storytelling more immersive, creative, and accessible by combining modern AI models with an intuitive visual interface.